 One should instead ask, “Should hyenas be tamed?” and the answer would be a resounding “No!”
 Here are some reasons why taming a hyena is a bad idea.

 Hyenas Have Specialized Feeding Needs

-According to expert sources, a typical hyena needs around 3.8-4 kgs of meat every day.
+According to expert sources, a typical hyena needs around 3.8-4 kgs of meat daily.
 Their specialized digestive systems are primarily meat-based and unlike the domesticated dog.

-Our domesticated dogs developed specialized digestive enzymes that allow them to digest typical human diets such as wheat and gluten.
+Our domesticated dogs developed specialized digestive enzymes to digest typical human diets such as wheat and gluten.
 The hyena has no such adaptation, so commercial feeds would not provide adequate nutrition, nor would their meat-based digestive systems cope with such food.